Sorry bearded men (and the ladies who love 'em), but the end of the craze is here.

-For the longest time now beards have not only been considered "en vogue," but were also considered, by ladies, to be hot, sexy, manly, and all the rest of those adjectives one uses to describe truly desirable things.
-Here at YourTango, we even gave you some very valid reasons as to why dating a guy with a beard is pretty much one of the greatest things ever, not just for looks but for health reasons, too.
+For the longest time now beards have not only been considered "en vogue," but were also considered, by ladies, hot, sexy, manly, and all the rest of those adjectives one uses to describe truly desirable things.
+Here at YourTango, we even gave you some very valid reasons as to why dating men with beards is pretty much one of the greatest things ever—not just for looks but for health reasons, too.

 It was like beard mania!
-Women and gay men just couldn't get enough of furry faces, so much so that some guys who couldn't grow facial hair were actually getting beard transplants That's how serious everyone's addiction to beards had become!
+Women and gay men just couldn't get enough of furry faces, so much so that some guys who couldn't grow facial hair were actually getting beard transplants.
+That's how serious everyone's beard addiction had become!

 Sounds like Flett is a little defensive about this particular topic.
 You'd think the man behind the Beard Liberation Front wouldn't be very concerned about what's "hip" and what's not.

-No matter what the case may be, the fact that there is greater intrigue and interest for what is rare is a human facet that can't be denied.
+No matter what the deal is, the fact that there is greater intrigue and interest for what is rare is a human facet that can't be denied.
 What also can't be denied is that beard transplants are still a hot commodity, so if beards are truly on their way out with the ladies, someone better tell those dudes stat.

 What do you think?
 Do you still love bearded men?